 Ideal Emerging Leader Candidates are:

-Able to participate in key meeting dates and sessions – Emerging Leaders meet on the first Friday (2 to 5 p.m.) and third Wednesday (5 to 8 p.m.) of each month, in addition to other mandatory dates listed above.
+- Committed to being an active participant – Emerging Leaders meet on the first Friday (2 to 5 p.m.) and third Wednesday (5 to 8 p.m.) of each month, in addition to other mandatory dates listed below.
 Emerging Leaders must also participate in a Council program of their choice each month.
 Awareness of the time commitment by the candidate’s supervisor is mandatory for the program.

-Prepared to deliver – Candidates are expected to complete an end-of-year project that explores a key issue within the Emerging Leaders curriculum.
-Candidates can select to complete an op-ed or podcast, and will receive support from Council staff and experts on design, execution, and placement.
-Completion of a project is required of every participant and will require additional time devoted to it.
+- Prepared to deliver – Candidates are expected to complete an end-of-year project that explores a key issue within the Emerging Leaders curriculum.
+Candidates will complete a short policy memo and a persuasive flash talk, and will receive support from Council staff and experts on design and execution.
+Completion of a project is required of every participant.

-Invested in the Emerging Leaders Program – There is an Emerging Leaders participation fee of $15,000 corporate/private sector participants and a non-profit and public sector rate of $5,000.
-A reduced participation fee may be available to those individuals who demonstrate a clear financial need and inability to cost share in this way.
+- Invested in the Emerging Leaders Program – There is an Emerging Leaders participation fee of $15,000 corporate/private sector participants and a non-profit and public sector rate of $5,000.
+Candidates and their organizations share the costs of participating in the program with the Council.
+A reduced participation fee is available to high potential candidates or candidates from organizations that demonstrate financial need for limited scholarship support and supplemental Council investment.
 Emerging Leaders continue their engagement with the Council and maintain active membership after the completion of their program year.

-- All candidates must complete and submit the candidate information form, two letters of reference, and three essays to be considered.
+- All candidates must complete and submit the candidate information form, three essays, and two letters of reference to be considered.
+All materials must be submitted by the deadline.

 - Reference letters are open and should be completed by those who can speak to the candidate’s qualifications for the program.